MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-auto-purge.md

 ---
-title: Purge tags and manifests
+title: Purge Tags and Manifests in Azure Container Registry
-description: Use a purge command to delete multiple tags and manifests from an Azure container registry based on age and a tag filter, and optionally schedule purge operations. ms.topic: how-to ms.service: azure-container-registry ms.custom: devx-track-azurecli
+description: Use a purge command to delete multiple tags and manifests from an Azure container registry based on age and a tag filter. ms.topic: how-to ms.service: azure-container-registry ms.custom: devx-track-azurecli
 author: tejaswikolli-web
 ms.author: tejaswikolli
 ms.date: 10/31/2023
+#customer intent: As a developer, I want to purge old or unnecessary images so that my Azure container registry remains clean and efficient.
 ---

 # Automatically purge images from an Azure container registry